 Nordic Pragmatism Network.
 Pragmatism has in recent years attracted a number of Nordic philosophers and scholars working in different fields within philosophy and related subjects in Denmark, Finland, Iceland, Norway and Sweden.
 Initiated in 2006, the Nordic Pragmatism Network aims at bringing these scholars together and establishing contacts both inside and outside the Nordic countries.Membership in the Network is open for everyone.

-Helsinki Peirce Research Centre is the
+Helsinki Peirce Research Centre is the home of

-guest lectures and seminars of the Helsinki
+seminars of the Helsinki

 Metaphysical Club.
-Members of the Centre
+Members of the Centre also

-also maintain the Commens
+maintain the Commens

 Peirce portal and dictionary.